Please contact the ashram at 484-509-5073 for an information/application packet

 While we honor and respect all traditions of Yoga, due to vast diversity in approaches to Yoga, and it’s application as a therapeutic modality, the Kula Kamala Foundation 870 hour Professional Yoga Therapy Certification is unable to accept transfer credits from other schools of Yoga, or schools of Yoga Therapy.

-The Kula Kamala Foundation 870 hour Professional Yoga Therapy Certification is structured to meet and exceed the International Association of Yoga Therapists (IAYT) requirements for schools offering Yoga Therapy education.
-We achieved our status as an IAYT Accredited School in 2015 and were one of the first 25 schools worldwide to be accredited.
+The Kula Kamala Foundation 870 hour Professional Yoga Therapy Certification was and is structured to meet and exceed the International Association of Yoga Therapists (IAYT) requirements for schools offering Yoga Therapy education.
+We achieved the status of an IAYT Accredited School from 2015-2018 and were one of the first 25 schools worldwide to be accredited.
 Our program was called "particularly impressive."
+We have since decided to step away from the IAYT accreditation process and focus on teaching and serving rather than the institutionalization of Yoga.
+We appreciate the well intended work IAYT has been and is still doing.

 Kula Kamala Foundation is committed to making quality education accessible to those who are actively working to alleviate suffering and enhance health and happiness in their own life and who are serving or seeking to serve as a support for others who wish the same.
 We have two scholarships available for students who meet scholarship criteria.
 Details can be found at www.kulakamalafoundation.org/scholarships